 In a recent report on the country’s paints industry, domestic brokerage firm Nuvama Institutional Equities noted: “Consumer response to new paints companies has been weak so far — not surprising given its very high entry barriers.
 Despite new players’ significant resources, we do not expect them to disrupt the market — as confirmed by confidence shown by all legacy players: Asian Paints, Berger, Indigo, Kansai Paints and Akzo.”

-As it is moving into its quirky looking office in New Town from the old Park Street building where it has been for the last 50 years, Berger is meeting the future head on with new brushstrokes.
+As it plans to move into its quirky looking office in New Town by November, from the old Park Street building where it has been for the last 50 years, Berger is meeting the future head on with new brushstrokes.